 If you receive what appears to be genuine email from a sender, please check the spam score before deciding whether to release the message or not.
 If the message has a high spam score (over 6.0) or is from a sender you do not know, you are advised to contact the IT Helpline if in doubt about releasing the message.
 Please note that for any message you release, the sender's email address is added to your personal allow list.
 Do not release messages that you know to be spam or phishing attacks out of curiosity as future messages from the same sender will not be quarantined.

 Messages released from quarantine will arrive in your inbox within a few minutes.

 Please note: if you are using Outlook this notification email may go directly to your junk email folder.
 Please check the junk email folder for this email.
 If this is happening, follow the instructions on how to stop MySpam notification email going into my junk email folder.

 Staff and students are assigned network storage space for personal and shared use.
-The personal storage is accessible through the H: drive with 1GB and 100 MB quotas for staff and students respectively.
-General drives for student and staff (U: Drive) and staff only (Y: Drive) are also available.
+The personal storage space is 2GB for staff and students.
+General drives for student and staff can be found on Share@UNMC and the Y: Drive.

 These network drives are accessible within the campus network through the computers provided by the University.
 All files and documents stored included in our backup routine.